The landscape of compressibility measures for two-dimensional data: Abstract

 \section{Abstract}

 In this paper we extend to two-dimensional data two recently introduced one-dimensional compressibility measures: the $\gamma$ measure defined in terms of the smallest {string attractor}, and the $\delta$ measure defined in terms of the number of distinct substrings of the input string.
-Concretely, we introduce the two-dimensional measures $\gammaDD$ and $\deltaDD$ as natural generalizations of $\gamma$ and $\delta$ and study some of their properties.
-Among other things, we prove that $\deltaDD$ is monotone and can be computed in {linear time}, and we show that although it is still true that $\deltaDD \leq \gammaDD$ the gap between the two measures can be $\Omega(\sqrt{n})$ for families of $n\times n$ matrices and therefore asymptotically larger than the gap in one-dimension.
-Finally, we use the measures $\gammaDD$ and $\deltaDD$ to provide the first analysis of the space usage of the two-dimensional block tree introduced in [Brisaboa {\em et al.}, Two-dimensional block trees, {\em The computer Journal}, 2023].
+Concretely, we introduce the two-dimensional measures $\gammaDD$ and $\deltaDD$, as natural generalizations of $\gamma$ and~$\delta$, and we initiate the study of their properties.
+Among other things, we prove that $\deltaDD$ is monotone and can be computed in {linear time}, and we show that, although it is still true that $\deltaDD \leq \gammaDD$, the gap between the two measures can be $\Omega(\sqrt{n})$ and therefore asymptotically larger than the gap between $\gamma$ and~$\delta$.
+To complete the scenario of two-dimensional compressibility measures, we introduce the measure $\bDD$ which generalizes to two dimensions the notion of optimal parsing.
+We prove that, somewhat surprisingly, the relationship between $\bDD$ and $\gammaDD$ is significantly different than in the one-dimensional case.
+As an application of our results we provide the first analysis of the space usage of the two-dimensional block tree introduced in [Brisaboa {\em et al.}, Two-dimensional block trees, {\em The computer Journal}, 2024].
+Our analysis shows that the space usage can be bounded in terms of both $\gammaDD$ and $\deltaDD$.
+Finally, using insights from our analysis, we design the first linear time and space algorithm for constructing the two-dimensional block tree for arbitrary matrices.